piotrmaslanka/yandex-conqueror/README.md

 python -m conqueror <yandex login> <yandex password>
 ```

 The bot will choose 10 Russian cities and continue on to spread our propaganda.
+It will deposit 20 messages.